 Securing employment, or even landing a job interview, can be tough enough.
-And when you’re cash-strapped and job-hungry, it's easy to have your blinkers on and overlook some warning signs.
-It's important to remember though that as much as a job interview is an opportunity for a company to see if you’re the right fit, it’s also a chance for you to suss out whether your potential employer is right for you.
+And when you’re cash-strapped and job-hungry, it's easy to have your blinkers on and overlook some warning signs during the hiring process.
+It's important to remember, though, that as much as the hiring process and interview stage are opportunities for a company to see if you’re the right fit, they are also chances for you to suss out whether your potential employer is right for you.

-Abbie Baker, Director of Baker Recruitment, says this practice of asking for or receiving counter references is one that she hasn’t seen before.
+Abbie Baker, director of Baker Recruitment, says this practice of asking for or receiving counter references is one that she hasn’t encountered much before.
 “But it's definitely something that I think is worth [employers] doing,” she tells Refinery29.
 After all, being upfront and hearing from others that a manager has a good track record is a selling point to a potential employee.

-In the interview process, she recommends that candidates ask why the vacancy is available in the first place.
+In the interview process, Baker recommends that candidates ask why the vacancy is available in the first place.
 She also encourages people to do some background research on business turnover and retention before speaking with a hiring manager, so that you know whether or not they are being transparent and truthful.

 It’s not a one-way relationship, it's a two-way relationship.